 Mixpanel User Profiles can contain up to 2,000 properties each.
 Attempts to add more than 2,000 properties will fail.
 You can remove user profile properties using the $unset engage operation if you find yourself close to the 2,000 per profile limit.

-The following limits on field size apply when inputting fields for properties in Mixpanel:
+The following limits on field size apply when inputting fields for profile properties in Mixpanel:

 - 255 bytes for string properties

-- 255 characters for each item in list properties
+- 255 bytes for each item in list properties with a total size limit of 256kb